d2l-ai/d2l-en/chapter_crashcourse/sampling.md

 * **Binomial Distribution** It is used to describe the distribution over multiple draws from the same distribution, e.g. the number of heads when tossing a biased coin (i.e. a coin with probability $\pi$ of returning heads) 10 times.
 The probability is given by $p(x) = {n \choose x} \pi^x (1-\pi)^{n-x}$.
 * **Multinomial Distribution** Obviously we can have more than two outcomes, e.g. when rolling a dice multiple times.
 In this case the distribution is given by $p(x) = \frac{n!}{\prod_{i=1}^k x_i!} \prod_{i=1}^k \pi_i^{x_i}$.
 * **Poisson Distribution** It is used to model the occurrence of point events that happen with a given rate, e.g. the number of raindrops arriving within a given amount of time in an area (weird fact - the number of Prussian soldiers being killed by horses kicking them followed that distribution).
 Given a rate $\lambda$, the number of occurrences is given by $p(x) = \frac{1}{x!} \lambda^x e^{-\lambda}$.
 * **Beta, Dirichlet, Gamma, and Wishart Distributions** They are what statisticians call *conjugate* to the Binomial, Multinomial, Poisson and Gaussian respectively.
 Without going into detail, these distributions are often used as priors for coefficients of the latter set of distributions, e.g. a Beta distribution as a prior for modeling the probability for binomial outcomes.

 For whinges or inquiries, [open an issue on  GitHub.](https://github.com/zackchase/mxnet-the-straight-dope)

+## Discuss on our Forum

+<div id="discuss" topic_id="2321"></div>